 We believe that the thoughtful management of environmental, social, and governance (ESG) issues is smart business and see it as an essential part of long-term success in a rapidly changing world.
-KKR is committed to investing responsibly by integrating material ESG considerations into our private markets investment processes.
+KKR is committed to investing responsibly by integrating material ESG considerations into our investment processes globally across asset classes.

-In 2009, we became a signatory to the United Nations-backed Principles for Responsible Investment (PRI) and helped to develop the guidelines for responsible investing as a member of the American Investment Council (formerly the Private Equity Growth Capital Council).
+Our work began in 2008 when we started to formalize our efforts to protect and grow value by proactively considering broader stakeholder issues as part of our investment process.
+In 2009, we became a signatory to the United Nations-backed Principles for Responsible Investment (PRI) and helped to develop the guidelines for responsible investing as a member of the American Investment Council.
 In 2013, we codified our own global Private Equity ESG Policy and began communicating it to our employees.
 In 2020, we replaced this policy with KKR’s Responsible Investment Policy, which articulates our approach to integrating the consideration of ESG risks and value creation opportunities into investment processes across various asset classes globally.1

 These principles and this policy, included below, serve as valuable platforms for formalizing and focusing our responsible investment efforts, raising internal awareness, and providing a common language and set of expectations for our investment partners, our portfolio company management teams, and other stakeholders.